 The triple constraint in project management refers to three metrics that define a project: cost, scope and time.
 Leaning too hard into one means that the other two aspects will suffer.
 Therefore, in cost management, the triple constraint is at play.

 A cost management plan must take into account the variables that impact the budget, whether materials or people.
-There are also fixed costs, such as economic cost of teams.
+There are also fixed costs, such as the economic cost of teams.
 All these must be calculated to know what your financial commitment to the project will be.

 Last but not least is the stakeholder, who has a vested interest in keeping costs down.
-Cost overrun is a problem many projects experience, but not one that stakeholders are going to be very tolerant of.
+Cost overrun is a problem many projects experiences, but not one that stakeholders are going to be very tolerant of.
 Keep the stakeholder in mind when formulating your cost management plan.
 They need to stay in the loop and get reports throughout the project.

 What Is the Process of Managing Project Costs?

-Cost management is a way of managing project cost, which includes estimating project costs.
+Cost management is a way of managing project costs, which includes estimating project costs.
 Therefore, the first thing you want to do is to get an estimation of all your costs at the task level.
-Once you have those figures, you can move onto the next step, which is developing a project budget.
+Once you have those figures, you can move on to the next step, which is developing a project budget.

 All of these initial steps are taken to control spending for the project.
 In order to track project costs throughout the project, consider making a template, or using our free project budget template.
 Once you have a template, start by collecting the labor, how long each task will take, the hourly rate of each team member, material costs and all units of measurement.

 Other costs to measure include travel, equipment and space expenses.
 There are other fixed and miscellaneous costs, of course, and you want to note them again at the task level.
 Once you have your budgeted amount, you can track it as the project progresses.